SumitxThokar/66DaysofML/README.md

 The next step is to evaluate the model on the validation set, which is a set of data that the model has not seen before.
 This allows you to see how well the model is performing on new data and to adjust the hyperparameters, such as the learning rate or the number of hidden layers, accordingly.
 Once you have found the best performing model on the validation set, you can then confirm its performance on the test set, which is a final set of unseen data.
 This workflow greatly reduces the chance of overfitting, which occurs when a model is overly optimized for the training data and performs poorly on new data.<br>
 ![Workflow](https://github.com/SumitxThokar/MachineLearning/blob/main/images/better_workflow.jpg)
 <br>

 ## Day 9 of #66DaysofML.
 - **Course**: **Machine Learning Crash Course** <br>
+:large_blue_diamond: **Feature Engineering**
-:large_blue_diamond: In real-life scenarios, data is not always presented in a neat, organized format.
+<br>In real-life scenarios, data is not always presented in a neat, organized format.
 Often, data comes in the form of record or protocol buffers, requiring the extraction of useful information and the creation of features through a process known as feature engineering.
 Unlike traditional programming, machine learning (ML) focuses on representation, and improving the quality of the features can significantly increase the performance of the model.
 It is estimated that 70% of an ML engineer's time is spent on this process.<br>
 ![FeatureEngineering](https://github.com/SumitxThokar/MachineLearning/blob/main/images/FeatureEng.jpg)
 Properties of good features include having clear and obvious meanings, non-zero values more than a small handful of times, not taking on magic values, not changing over time, and not having extreme outliers.
 In order to clean and prepare the data for machine learning, it is important to scale the feature values, handle extreme outliers, and remove or replace duplicate values, bad feature values, bad labels, and null values.
 The key to successful feature engineering is understanding your data, visualizing it, and transforming integer values to floating points and categorical features (strings) into numeric values.
 <br>